awesomeeng/zephjs/docs/API.md

 <dd></dd>
 <dt><a href="#inline">inline([disableShadowRoot])</a> ⇒ <code>void</code></dt>
 <dd><p>Definition Method used to tell the ZephComponent that it should not create a
-shadowRoot when created and all the html work is going to be applied inline to the element.</p>
+shadowRoot when created, and all the html work is going to be applied inline to the element.</p>
 <p>By default ZephJS creates a shadowRoot for each element that is of the
 custom component defined.
 The HTML and CSS of these elements is then placed into that shadowRoot to prevent them from leaking outside.
-However, in some cases the component doesnt want a shadowRoot and the html should be applied inline the element.</p>
+However, in some cases the component doesn&#39;t want a shadowRoot and the html should be applied inline the element.</p>
 <p>Because there is no shadowRoot the HTML content is appended to the elements
 children and the CSS is appended to the head (if not already there).</p>